Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 **Adding local current weather conditions:**
  For our rocket launch we would need to take the local current weather conditions into consideration.
 This does not only include the forecast and checking if it is raining for the “Go/No Go” functionality, but also heavily looks at the wind speed, and how this would affect the in flight calculations.
 Our software could potentially go a step further using its wind speed.
 We expect to use this wind speed into our calculations, so that the rocket does not veer too far away from the exact spot it was launched from.
 We also expect to use the Monte Carlo Simulation, to determine an upward trajectory, which will be discussed later on.
-We will be looking at the weather using OpenWeatherMap, and their free 3hour API.
+We will be looking at the weather using OpenWeatherMap, and their free 3 hour API.
 This means that we can only access the weather every 3 hours.

 **Monte Carlo Rocket Simulation:**
  We will be integrating with the Monte Carlo Rocket Simulation.
 This will run multiple simulations of a rocket launch with slightly different parameters to get an idea of how safe a launch would be.
 These simulations run as sort of tests for the program to consider if it would be safe to launch considering the current conditions.
 We would expect a certain percentage of these simulations to pass in order for us to give the “Go” decision for a rocket launch.
 These simulations could also be used to determine an upward trajectory, or suggest changing the launch rod angle, after taking the wind into consideration.